TJY0622/Robust-collaborative-clustering/README.md

 Robust Local-coordinate Non-negative Matrix Factorization with Adaptive Graph for Robust Clustering
 # RLNMFAG
-The code of Robust Local-coordinate Non-negative Matrix Factorization with Adaptive Graph for Robust Clustering INFORMATION SCIENCES, under review.
+The code of Robust Local-coordinate Non-negative Matrix Factorization with Adaptive Graph for Robust Clustering, INFORMATION SCIENCES, under review.
 Jiayi Tang and Hui Feng